QALB-Boy/blog/_posts/2017-04-06-xinboy-gamified-learning-platform.markdown

 ---
 When I was studying Physics at the University of London Royal Holloway, I had an idea.
 What if there was a way to help teach poor kids and adults through an app?

-My ambition is to help the whole Ummah.
+My ambition is to help everyone.
 The Islamic World had the best education system in the world back in the day.
 I want to revive that spirit.
-I want to save the Ummah and other good people from being left behind in education.
+I want to help everyone from being left behind in education.

+xinboy is “heart boy”.
+Like “Game Boy”.

+The Chinese word for heart xin: the heart (心, pinyin: xīn).

-## QALB-Boy app
+## xinboy app
 The result of this thought process is now an app that is nearing completion for testing.

 <iframe width="380" height="213" src="https://www.youtube.com/embed/zxcAKv9q564" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="380" height="213" src="https://www.youtube.com/embed/LotFMSYgq8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-QALB-Boy is an educational art-game-storytelling platform.
+xinboy is an educational art-game-storytelling platform.
 Written in React, Rust, Ruby-on-Rails, C++ and Qml.
 Blender is used for the artwork.

 * React for the UI
 * Rust for many of the video games